 Diversity and inclusion are an incredibly important part of Canva’s mission to empower the world to design, and its value as a company to be a force for good.
 Its global team has rapidly grown to more than 2,5000 people and the richness of its culture relies on having dynamic and varied personalities of all backgrounds throughout the organization.

-Red Bull is an official supporting partner of Sydney Gay And Lesbian Mardi Gras in 2022.
+Sydney Airport is an official supporting partner of Sydney Gay And Lesbian Mardi Gras.

 Art Gallery NSW

 Art Gallery NSW’s mission is to serve the widest possible audience as a centre of excellence for the collection, preservation, documentation, interpretation and display of Australian and international art, and a forum of scholarship, art education and the exchange of ideas.

 A celebration of the diversity of sexualities and gender identities through queer storytelling on screen, by inclusive and respectful communities full of creativity, inspiration and pride.